 Good leadership of international organisations is key to their success, but leadership varies enormously across global agencies.
 This panel examined straightforward ways of ensuring better leadership at the executive head level.
-It drew on a recent report published by the WEF Global Agenda Council on international institutions, and researched by investigators at the Blavantik School of Government and the Hertie School of Governance.
+It drew on a recent report published by the WEF Global Agenda Council on international institutions, and researched by investigators at the Blavantik School of Government and the Hertie School.
 The report highlights best practices across 11 organisations, from the World Bank to the United Nations High Commission for Refugees and the World Health Organisation.
 It emphasises that international institutions could learn from each other’s practices in a number of areas.

 Helmut K. Anheier (Dean and President, Hertie School)